Order of Visit: High Point #33

 When to Visit: This hike is open year-round.

 Getting There: Mt.
-Davis is located in Forbes State Forest approximately 85 miles southeast of Pittsburgh, Pennsylvania.
-It’s possible to drive up to the observation tower near the summit of Mt.
-Davis, and then it’s just a short 100-yard trek into the woods to find the high point marker.
-Or, if you’d like to hike to the summit like we did, you can park at the Mt.
-Davis Picnic Area and take the High Point Trial to the summit.
+Davis is located in Forbes State Forest, approximately 85 miles southeast of Pittsburgh, Pennsylvania.
+It’s possible to drive up to the observation tower near Mt.
+Davis’s summit, and then it’s just a short 100-yard trek into the woods to find the high point marker.
+Alternatively, visitors can park at the Mt.
+Davis Picnic Area and take the High Point Trial to the summit (like we did).

 Entrance Fees: None.

 Parking: The summit parking area is large enough for approximately a dozen cars.
-Additionally, parking is available at the picnic area on Mt.
-Davis Road.
-This alternate parking area is similar in size and has vault toilets at the far end of the parking lot.
+The overflow parking lot by the picnic area on Mt.
+Davis Road is similarly sized and has vault toilets available.

 Accessibility: Easy for all ages.
 The yellow-blazed High Point Trail has a mere 124 feet of elevation gain from the picnic area to the summit.